Language processing in the brain: Integration of phonemes with lip-movements

-Although sound perception is primarily ascribed with the AVS, the ADS appears associated with several aspects of speech perception.
+Although sound perception is primarily ascribed to the AVS, the ADS appears associated with several aspects of speech perception.
 For instance, in a meta-analysis of fMRI studies in which the auditory perception of phonemes was contrasted with closely matching sounds, and the studies were rated for the required level of attention, the authors concluded that attention to phonemes correlates with strong activation in the pSTG-pSTS region.
 An intra-cortical recording study in which participants were instructed to identify syllables also correlated the hearing of each syllable with its own activation pattern in the pSTG.
 Consistent with the role of the ADS in discriminating phonemes, studies have ascribed the integration of phonemes and their corresponding lip movements (i.e., visemes) to the pSTS of the ADS.
 For example, an fMRI study has correlated activation in the pSTS with the McGurk illusion (in which hearing the syllable "ba" while seeing the viseme "ga" results in the perception of the syllable "da").
 Another study has found that using magnetic stimulation to interfere with processing in this area further disrupts the McGurk illusion.
 The association of the pSTS with the audio-visual integration of speech has also been demonstrated in a study that presented participants with pictures of faces and spoken words of varying quality.
 The study reported that the pSTS selects for the combined increase of the clarity of faces and spoken words.
 Corroborating evidence has been provided by an fMRI study that contrasted the perception of audio-visual speech with audio-visual non-speech (pictures and sounds of tools).
 This study reported the detection of speech-selective compartments in the pSTS.
 In addition, an fMRI study that contrasted congruent audio-visual speech with incongruent speech (pictures of still faces) reported pSTS activation.
 For a review presenting additional converging evidence regarding the role of the pSTS and ADS in phoneme-viseme integration see.

 Empirical research has demonstrated that visual lip movements enhance speech processing along the auditory dorsal stream, particularly in noisy conditions.
 Recent studies discovered that the dorsal stream regions, including frontal speech motor areas and supramarginal gyrus, show improved neural representations of speech sounds when visual lip movements are available.